-1200 Brickyard Lane is our newest multi-tenant Class A office building that has recently been completed.
+1200 Brickyard Lane is our newest multi-tenant Class A office building has recently been completed.
 Some tenants have moved in and there is still space available for lease.

 Ultimately, the Campus will have up to 1.6 million square feet of public, private and commercial space dedicated to collaborative coastal science, applied research and aligned commercial development.
 It is a destination for scientists and engineers who are offering solutions for adapting to shifting coasts, where 3 billion people live around the world.
 More than $107 million in public and private capital has been invested to build the campus so far.